Vaping Illicit Substances

 • Interrupt or be judgemental, even if you don’t agree with their opinion.

 For information about vaping UK-regulated, nicotine-containing products, visit www.pha.site/vaping.
+Included here are resources for parents that have been distributed digitally and in hard copy to schools.

 Talk to someone, you are not alone.